 The former owner, Franz Körner, gave the gravel pit to the town of Rixdorf, which used to be located here, as a present in 1910.
 He told them he wanted a park which carried his name.
 This is how it happened.
 In 1916, the conversion was completed.
 Now there was a park designed in a neo-baroque style.

 Because the park is on a lower level than the streets and apartment buildings around it, it has retaining walls on three sides.
-Stepping on the very well-kept lawns is forbidden, but the Berliners mostly ignore the big signs.
-Some idiots even leave all of their trash right there on the grass.
+Stepping on the very well-kept lawns is forbidden, but many Berliners mostly ignore the big signs.
+Some individuals even leave all of their trash right there on the grass.

 At night, party people consume countless bottles of beer and hard liquor at Körnerpark.
 Well, they need something to flush those potato chips down their throats.
 This means waste piles up around the park’s trash cans, especially in spring and summer.
-But, in spite of the trash, Körnerpark is the place to be.
+But, in spite of this aspect, Körnerpark is the place to be.

 Until 2008, the spot was right in the approach path for aircraft landing at Tempelhof Airport.
-But since the latter was closed to air traffic, Körnerpark became the quiet refuge it originally was, and is today.
+But since the latter was closed to air traffic, Körnerpark became the quiet refuge it originally was.

 The park’s former orangery now accommodates the ‘Galerie im Körnerpark‘ which offers exhibitions.
-Right now they are presenting a collection of interesting art prints.
+Recently. they presented a collection of interesting art prints.

 Next door, at the ‘Zitronen-Café‘, they have delicious looking brunches for 10 Euro (11 Dollars or 8.50 Pounds), but also coffee, cake and the usual stuff.
 Sitting on that terrace overlooking the park is simply priceless.
 This spot almost feels like Park Sanssouci in Potsdam.